Potty Training

 Staying dry during day

-Important: The variation between children spans 7-15 months.
-A child showing these signs at 20 months and one showing them at 32 months are both within the normal range.
+Important: Variation between children spans 7-15 months.
+A child at 20 months and one at 32 months are both within normal range.